lantern (noun) /ˈlæntɚn/ LISTEN

-Today is Halloween and you may know that a jack-o’-lantern is a hollowed out pumpkin with a scary face carved on the front and a candle place inside to light it up.
+This weekend is Halloween and you may know that a jack-o’-lantern is a hollowed out pumpkin with a scary face carved on the front and a candle place inside to light it up.
 Originally, jack-o’-lantern was a word for marsh-fire or strange lights that appear over marshy ground.
 Marsh-fire is also called will-o’-the-wisp (regular readers may remember this from the word wisp).
 The names stem from folklore, according to which the strange lights are carried by sprites named Jack or Will, who are trying to lead travelers off the safe paths and into the marshes.
 You can read more about that meaning of jack-o’-lantern (and will-o’-the-wisp) here, and you can see an example of a Halloween jack-o’-lantern in this scene from the animated movie Scooby-Doo and the Goblin King:

 Did you know?